 Once the show has finished, the cast will perform what is called the 'curtain call' or the 'bows'.
 Each actor will walk to the front of the stage and bow.
-The audience will clap loudly and some may even stand up.
+The audience may clap loudly and some may even stand up.
 I can join in and applaud if I want to, but I don't have to.

-- The lights will turn back on, the orchestra will continue to play for some time, and the entire audience will start to walk out of the auditorium. - If I would prefer not to exit with the crowd, I can wait in my seat for the crowds to disperse.
+- The lights may become brighter in the auditorium, the orchestra will continue to play for some time, and the entire audience will start to walk out of the auditorium. - If I would prefer not to exit with the crowd, I can wait in my seat for the crowds to disperse.
 If other people are walking past me to leave, I might stand up to make it easier for them to exit. - I will remember to check that I have all my belongings before I leave the auditorium.

-LEAVING THE THEATRE
+STEP ELEVEN LEAVING THE THEATRE